 What is summer band and when does it start?

 Summer marching band rehearsals begin the second week of July on Tuesdays and Thursdays from 6pm – 8pm and continue until pre-band camp and band camp.
-Students are required to attend these summer rehearsals unless prior arrangements have been made with Mr. Empey.
-I understand that summer is time for family vacations and other activities and will excuse students from rehearsals for these reasons.
+Students are required to attend these summer rehearsals unless prior arrangements have been made with the Director.
+We understand that summer is time for family vacations and other activities and will excuse students from rehearsals for these reasons.
 JUST COMMUNICATE AHEAD OF TIME!!
 A schedule will be mailed to you at the end of the school year before your child leaves for summer break.

 What are Pre-Band Camp and Band Camp?